Standard-Examiner: History

 In 2000, the Standard-Examiner moved to Business Depot Ogden, a business park that had once been Defense Depot Ogden.
-A new $10 million printing press was installed, and the newspaper switched to morning publication in the same year.
+A new $10 million printing press was installed, and the newspaper switched from an afternoon to morning publication in the same year.
+In April 2018, the West Virginia-based Ogden Newspapers, which owned the Provo Daily Herald, purchased the Standard-Examiner.
+Following the sale 29 staffers were laid off.